BahareCA/qdacity-editor-ux-case-study/README.md

 **Frontend:** React.js · styled-components · mxGraph · y.js
-**Backend:** Java / Spring Boot (REST, DAO) · TypeScript / Node.js (Collaborative Editing Service) **Data & infra:** Google Cloud Platform — App Engine · Cloud Run · Cloud Storage · Datastore (NoSQL) **Quality:** Selenium acceptance tests · unit tests · Nielsen heuristic evaluation · Chrome DevTools profiling · WCAG 2.1 AA
+**Backend:** Java / Spring Boot (REST, DAO) · TypeScript / Node.js (Collaborative Editing Service) **Data & infra:** Google Cloud Platform, App Engine · Cloud Run · Cloud Storage · Datastore (NoSQL) **Quality:** Selenium acceptance tests · unit tests · Nielsen heuristic evaluation · Chrome DevTools profiling · WCAG 2.1 AA

 ## What I learned

 - **UX decisions are often data-model decisions.** "Let users nest documents" became "pick a tree-storage pattern on NoSQL."
-Following a user need all the way to the schema — and choosing the adjacency list because the *workflow* is reorganisation-heavy was the most useful lesson.
+Following a user need all the way to the schema, and choosing the adjacency list because the *workflow* is reorganisation-heavy was the most useful lesson.
 - **Specifying success up front makes it real.** Writing measurable NFRs before building turned "feels faster" into "≤ 600 ms, verified over 10 runs," and kept scope honest.
 - **Removing complexity beats adding features.** The Codemap win came from deleting a 21-entity meta-model, not from new capability.
-- **Name your trade-offs.** Keeping an unmaintained library (mxGraph) was the right call under thesis constraints — but only because the risk was explicit and justified.
+- **Name your trade-offs.** Keeping an unmaintained library (mxGraph) was the right call under thesis constraints, but only because the risk was explicit and justified.

 ## Future work